-The Alakajam! competitions let people make a video game from scratch in a week-end, then play and rate each other!
+The Alakajam! competitions let people make a game from scratch in a week-end, then play and rate each other!
 All games are made around a theme chosen by the community.
+Most entries are video games, but card games, board games and other non-video game entries are allowed too!

 Anyone can enter in any of the following divisions: